Steve Bain

 Unfortunately for those consumers, producers are not so happy with the new price as it reduces their ability to make a profit.
 At a price of Pf, producers will only be willing to supply a quantity of qf which, contrary to the hopes of consumers, is actually lower than the original quantity of q*.

-The difference between the quantity that consumers demand, and the quantity that producers are prepared to supply, gives us the excess demand measure (illustrated by the yellow arrows, and equal to q - qf).
+The difference between the quantity that consumers demand, and the quantity that producers are prepared to supply, gives us the excess demand measure (equal to q - qf).

 Sticking with the excess demand graph analysis, we can clearly see from the graph that there have been changes to the surpluses gained by consumers and producers as a result of the price fixing.
 We can even use the graph to assess whether or not society as a whole has gained or lost out from the government intervention.

-Consumer surplus seems to have done okay, it has been reduced by the red area DWL 1, which is the deadweight loss for consumers, but it has grown by the gray area.
-Remember that consumer surplus occurs above the price but below the demand curve, meaning that some of the original producer surplus has been transferred to consumers, as shown by the gray area.
+Consumer surplus seems to have done okay, it has been reduced by a small amount due to the lower supply from producers.
+However, there is a large gain in surplus due to the extra blue area, which has been gained at the expense of producers.
+Remember that consumer surplus occurs above the price but below the demand curve, meaning that some of the original producer surplus has been transferred to consumers, as shown by the darker blue area.

 It may occur to some readers that, so long as consumers are better off, who cares about producers?
 The answer is that even consumers ultimately lose out.
 It is, of course, all well and good for those consumers who manage to obtain the products they desire at the fixed lower price, but for many consumers those products simply will not be available (or if they are they may only be available on a black-market at much higher prices).